EswarAdithya011/Digital-Alarm-Clock/README.md

 The system includes user interface controls, such as buttons or switches, allowing users to set the current time, configure alarm times, and deactivate alarms.
 These controls facilitate seamless interaction with the digital alarm clock.

+​Apologies for the earlier formatting issue.
+Here's the corrected **Installation** section for your Digital Alarm Clock project, including a direct link to the video tutorial:

 ## Installation

 To set up the Digital Alarm Clock project, follow these steps: